 Surprisingly Improved Sequel: The teams are seen interacting for some of the sequel (most notably the Heartcatch and Fresh teams), which is an improvement over the Stealth Hi Byes of the first movie.
 However, it's only those two teams that really interact for more than a few minutes, so mileage will vary.

 The Scrappy: Cure Echo is disliked among a group of fans for taking away focus from the other cures for the majority of the movie and doing even less than Shiny Luminous.
 It's made worse by the fact that she doesn't even become a Cure until the final 10 minutes of New Stage 1, and doesn't even fight, all she does is give Fuu-chan a cooldown hug then de-transforms.
 Though to be fair, it's not like giving the other cures more screentime will improve the movie's quality in any way.

 Nozomi's farewell to her dreamworld in New Stage 3.

-Tough Act to Follow: DX3 delivered so much, be it actions, speaking parts, sweet, awesome and sad moments that the New Stage movies, while pretty good on their own, felt a little lacking when compared to the DX ones.
+Tough Act to Follow: DX3 delivered so much, be it actions, speaking parts, sweet, awesome and sad moments that many people felt the New Stage movies, while pretty good on their own, were a little lacking when compared to the DX ones.

 What Could Have Been: Teaser pictures for New Stage showed off a number of things including the Smile team under attack by Fusion over the city, Cures Peach, Blossom, Melody and Echo evading attacks by Fusion and a picture of Ayumi with Hibiki, Tsubomi and Love hinting that Ayumi would have known who the Cures were.
 None of this happened.